 Mid-April, 2010, Taylor and I took Bruce to the Vet's office for his check-up and vaccinations.
 I was so proud of him - you would have thought we have had this puppy at obedience school his whole life!
 He sat calmly on the floor while the 2 house cats were getting their check-ups, was a true gentleman while Dr. Tanya did his exam.
 He got his shots without complaints, and sat on the scale so we could get an accurate weight for him.
 At 12 weeks, he weighed in at 29lb!
-At 7 weeks, we brought home a 9lb baby, and then at we had a 12 weeks old baby who weighs almost as much as his human sister Taylor did at the time.
+At 7 weeks, we brought home a 9lb baby, and then at this appointment we had a 12 weeks old baby who weighs almost as much as his human sister, Taylor, did at the time.
 And Dr. Tanya said she could feel some hip bones, and said he is a little under weight!
 Much to Bruce's pleasure, he would get more food at mealtime!

 Both Matt and I were cautious and doubtful that we could succeed as "parents" of a puppy.
-Not to mention, as I have never had an outdoor dog (we had a Husky growing up, and she lived inside), I was not convinced that we could have a Livestock Guard Dog that would live in the barn with the sheep, and still have manners and obedience to interact with humans.
+Not to mention, as I have never had an outdoor dog (my family had a Husky growing up, and she lived inside), I was not convinced that we could have a Livestock Guard Dog that would live in the barn with the sheep, and still have manners and obedience to interact with humans.
 So far - so GREAT!
 He is a huge puppy already - so sometimes it is easy to forget that he is still just a baby!
 I am super glad I spent a bit more money to get a purebred puppy that had been raised in the breeder's home, surrounded by 4 children who held the puppies regularly, instead of saving a few bucks to get a purebred puppy from a breeder who has her dogs exclusively in the barn, which is where the puppies were born and raised.
 Yes, the later puppies were born to working LGDs, though I felt they would have been less socialized than puppy raised in a house with children.
 And since we have Taylor, and she is little, I felt we would all benefit from a puppy who has been socialized from Day 1.
 I feel this decision has paid off.
 Just something for you to think about should you be contemplating getting a LGD for your property.